-The question in peoples mind today is; why Jamaica an island nation in Caribbean Sea of about a population of 3 million people produce athletes that so handily trounce those from other rich and populated nations on earth?
+The question in people’s minds today is; why Jamaica an island nation in the Caribbean Sea with about a population of 3 million people produce athletes that so handily trounce those from other rich and populated nations on earth?

 The other reason that researchers came up with is genetics.
-Its said that genes of Jamaicans enable a faster flow of oxygen to the muscles and their first twitch fiber muscles enable them in their elite sprinting.
+It said that the genes of Jamaicans enable a faster flow of oxygen to the muscles and their first twitch fiber muscles enable them in their elite sprinting.

-These below athletes are crickets others track and field individuals, other footballers and basketball players.
-Check out these genetic superior and also richest Jamaican athletes.
+The below athletes are crickets other track and field individuals, other footballers, and basketball players.
+Check out these genetically superior and also richest Jamaican athletes.

 10. Veronica Campbell Brown – Track and Field – US$2 MILLION

-Some of the veronica Campbell achievements are; 2nd woman in history to win Olympic 200 m back to back after Barbell Wockel of Germany.
+Some of Veronica Campbell’s achievements are; 2nd woman in history to win Olympic 200 m back to back after Barbell Wockel of Germany.

 She is the first female track athlete in history to be named UNESCO champion for sport and one among the nine to lift medals for winning world championships at the youth, junior, and senior athletic events.

-As if that not all in 2004 she wrote her name in history as the most successful Caribbean athlete ever at a single Olympic game buy winning 100m bronze, 200 meter gold and relay gold.
-She is an eight time Olympic medalist, and an eleven time world championships medalist.
+As if that not all in 2004 she wrote her name in history as the most successful Caribbean athlete ever at a single Olympic game by winning 100m bronze, 200-meter gold, and relay gold.
+She is an eight-time Olympic medalist and an eleven-time world championships medalist.

 9. Yohan Blake – Track and Field – US$2.5 MILLION

-Nicknamed as the ‘’the beast” this man meteoric rise has seen his name rise not just in Jamaica but at a global level.
+Nicknamed as the ‘’the beast” this man’s meteoric rise has seen his name rise not just in Jamaica but at a global level.

-Some of his achievements can be highlighted as he is an Olympic Games silver medalist, an Olympic gold medalist, world record holder at 4*100m and a world champion.
+Some of his achievements can be highlighted as he is an Olympic Games silver medalist, an Olympic gold medalist, a world record holder at 4*100m, and a world champion.